thewooniverse/password_protekt/README.md

 #### TO DO LIST

-3. Wrapper Protekk
-4. Wrapper Unlock
-5. PasswordProtekt.py
-6. Add more cipher logic!!
+6. Add more cipher logic!!!
 7. Can we update passwords without revealing?
+Get, update (add or delete).
-- New data types, using python dictionary potentially.
+- New data types, using python dictionary potentially instead of plaintext;
+-- translating txt files into python dictionaries?
+-- having a encrypted dictionary to start with?

 Testing